 The screw pushes through the base of the rubberised plate into the tripod thread on the camera.

-As per the instructions, mount the slide plate to the gimbal before mounting the camera.
+As per the instructions, mount the slide plate to the gimbal before

 And screw it down with the supplied screws.